Marine Aviation Logistics Squadron 36: Vietnam War

 Deployed during August 1965 to Chu Lai, Republic of Vietnam, and reassigned to the 1st Marine Aircraft Wing.
 Participated in the Vietnam War from September 1965 through November 1969, operating from Kỳ Hà and Phu Bai.
 They redeployed during November 1969 to Marine Corps Air Station Futenma, Okinawa.

 Post Vietnam and the 1990s

 The squadron was redesignated 1 October 1988 as Marine Aviation Logistics Squadron 36.
 Since then they have participated in Operation Fiery Vigil, Philippines, June 1991; Operation Restore Hope, Somalia, December 1992 – May 1993 and Operation Stabilize, East Timor, September – November 1999 and January 2000.

 Global War on Terror

 In January 2007, a detachment of Marines from MALS-36 attached to HMM-262 and deployed to Iraq in support of Operation Iraqi Freedom.

 Community involvement

 The Marines and Sailors of MALS-36 participate in numerous community involvement activities every year.
 The activities range from cleaning nursing homes in the Okinawan community to picking up trash on the beautiful beaches of Okinawa.
-The majority of the participants are young Marines and Sailors, unselfishly dedicating their own free time to bettering the community and building a stronger relationship within the Japanese community.
+Most participants are young Marines and Sailors, unselfishly dedicating their own free time to bettering the community and building a stronger relationship within the Japanese community.